LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/BlackMythWukongWithNewUE5Technology/BlackMythWukongWithNewUE5Technology.md

-# New Ureal Engine 5 and Nvidia Technology used in game [Black Myth: Wukong]
+# New Unreal Engine 5 and Nvidia Technology in Black Myth: Wukong

-In this article we want to share the what we learn the new Ureal Engine 5 and Nvidia GPU technology which used in the popular 3A computer game Black Myth: Wukong to improve the Game graphics quality.
-We use the Interview article of Game Science Interactive Technology, the Geekerwan's experiment and the Nvidia GTX40xx office Black Myth: Wukong introduction as reference.
-As I am not a game development expert, our view may from the point of a "software engineer" and if there is any mistake, many thanks if you can point out and give some comment.
-The technical we share will includes 5 parts, we will use the game's picture to show how the technology improve the Game graphics quality.
+In this article, we explore the cutting-edge Unreal Engine 5 and Nvidia GPU technologies used in the highly anticipated AAA game *Black Myth: Wukong* this year to enhance its game graphical quality.
+Our insights are based on an interview article of the technical lead of Game Science Interactive Technology, Geekerwan's experimental analysis, and Nvidia's official *Black Myth: Wukong* showcase featuring the RTX 40xx series.
+As a software engineer, my perspective may differ from that of a game development expert and more focus on the "Software development", so I welcome any corrections or feedback.

+The technical discussion is divided into four parts, each illustrated with in-game screenshots to show how these technologies elevate the game's visual quality:

-- Unreal engine 5 Niagara particle system
+- Unreal Engine 5 Niagara Particle System
-- Unreal Engine 5 Nanite Virtualized Geometry Technology
+- Unreal Engine 5 Nanite Virtualized Geometry
 - Unreal Engine 5 Lumen Global Illumination and Reflections
-- Nvidia RTX40 Deep Learning Super Sampling technology
+- Nvidia RTX 40 Series Deep Learning Super Sampling (DLSS)

-We will summarize the key features of these new technology and compare with Black Myth: Wukong's game picture to explain the advantage of these technology compare with the old solution and how these technology are applied in the game.
+We will summarize the key features of these technologies based on what we learned, compare them with previous solutions, and explain how they are implemented in *Black Myth: Wukong* to achieve the superior graphics.

 **Table of Contents**